Skip to content

 Students must apply to a role as a Psychological Wellbeing Practitioner and undertake a joint interview with both the employer and the University.

-You must evidence your ability to study through submitting a 1000-word essay which will be set after shortlisting.
-The essay must pass with at least 40 per cent.
+You must evidence your ability to study through submitting a 1000-word essay which will be set after shortlisting and you must pass with at least 40%.

 How you are assessed